Find Affordable College Courses

 Tucson, AZ

-University of Arizona came in at #9 in this year’s edition of the Best Public Administration Bachelor’s Degree Schools in the Southwest Region ranking.
+With a ranking of #9, University of Arizona did quite well on this year’s best schools for public administration students working on their bachelor’s degree.
 Located in the large city of Tucson, University of Arizona is a public school with a very large student population.

 For students who choose a 10-year repayment plan, the average monthly student loan payment is $620.